gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 ### gatsby-image's `outerWrapperClassName` was removed

-Because the outer wrapper `div` was removed, you can no longer use `outerWrapperClassName` for styling your images.
+Because the outer wrapper `div` was removed, you can no longer use the `outerWrapperClassName` prop for styling your images.
 You should merge those styles into your wrapper's class.

 ```diff
 <Img